LorenBaker/AList/README.md

-AList - an awesome list management application.
+AList - a list management application.
 You may create multiple separate lists and customize each one separately.
-Especially awesome for grocery lists where you can enter grocery store item location information and display your list by location … e.g.: ketchup on Aisle 3.
+Especially awesome for grocery lists where you can enter grocery store item location information and display your list by location (e.g.: ketchup on Aisle 3).